-If you were arrested for driving under the influence of alcohol, drugs, prescriptions, or a combination of them, David Pflaum is the DUI lawyer known as The Right Defender™ in San Diego.
+If you were arrested for driving under the influence of alcohol, drugs, prescriptions, or a combination of them, David Pflaum is the DUI lawyer known as the right defender.
 He protects the rights of his clients and gets the gets the best possible results for them.

 You have constitutional rights.
 A skilled DUI lawyer like attorney Pflaum makes a difference in the results of a DUI prosecution.

 There are several ways attorney Pflaum helps a client get released from jail before the first court date or during the first court date at the arraignment.